korneevdi/Zoo_Animals/README.md

 ## Description

 This web application is designed to manage information about animals in a zoo.
 The user can add new animals to the table, change information about them, and also remove them from the table if the animal has left the zoo.
+The application contains also a method for filtering the list of animals by their species.
+Filtering by other fields can be added in the same way.
 The Animal class has six fields: species, color, habitat, name, age, and weight.
 The *color* field has no restrictions and can be left blank, while the other fields have restrictions.
 If the user tries to enter an incorrect value, a special error message is displayed.

 ## Structure